mstoffel1998/VM-Creation-IMP/README.md

 </p>
 <p>
-Step 2 is to start creating one virtual machine.
+Step 2: Create one virtual machine.
 In this case we will start with a Windows 10 Machine.
 </p>
 <br />